posabsolute/inker/readme.md

 ## Sending test email to your inbox

 Inker use grunt-nodemailer to send test.
 By default it send a test for all files that are in the output folders, you can easily change that in **gruntfile.js**.

 However a better way to use it would be to change the path directly from the grunt command.
+This make it possible to test really fast different templates.

 ```bash
 // Override default src provided in gruntfile